yegor256/blog/_drafts/_nice.md

 will never be able to offend somebody and walk away without any negative feelings.
 They are scarred forever.

-The only possible way to get rid of guilt is to replace it with more guilt.
+The only possible way to get rid of guilt is to replace it with a greater guilt.
 For example, you just bought two icecream cups and a friend asks you to give him one.
 You can't say "No" because you would feel guilty for making him unhappy.
 But you remember that your mom told you to buy two cups and bring both of them home.
 You would feel even more guilt if you made your mom unhappy.
 So you say "No" to your friend and run home.
-Of course, you can't eat the icecream, even though you want it&mdash;you are afraid to make your mother unhappy.
+Of course, you also can't eat the icecream yourself, even though you want it&mdash;you are afraid to make your mother unhappy.

 The same principle may be applied to business.
-But instead of a controlling parent you can define your own "rules of doing business."
+But instead of having a controlling parent you can define your own "rules of doing business."
 Those rules will be stronger than any particular situation you're facing at any particular moment.
 For example, you can decide when and why you answer your emails and phone calls,